So, the town's name has always intrigued and amused new arrivals and tourists as well as longtime residents.

 These days, Floridians boast the lowest property-tax burden in the state (just more than $1,000 per year for the average home), as well as abundant, four-season outdoor recreational attractions.

 The eastern part of the town, in a valley along the Deerfield River, apparently was first settled in 1766 and may have been called Zoar at that time.
-During the Revolutionary War, a band of pioneers nearly perished from the cold while attempting to traverse the hilltops to the west in mid-winter.

 The first settlers arrived "on the mountain," as residents still call their home, in 1783.
 Before its incorporation in 1805, the town was part of the Bernardston Grant and the Bullock Grant.